Getting Started with Open Telemetry: Tracing, Metrics, and Logs for Your Applications

 OpenTelemetry is an observability framework that provides a standardized way of collecting, processing, and exporting telemetry data from your applications, services, and infrastructure.
 In this blog, we've explored some of the key features and benefits of OpenTelemetry.

-Another important feature of OpenTelemetry is its support for metrics and logs.
+Another important OpenTelemetry benefit is its support for metrics, traces and logs.
 Metrics can give you a high-level view of your system's performance and behaviour, while logs can provide detailed information about specific events and errors.

 ReplayBird - Driving Revenue and Growth through Actionable Product Insights